tenancy/docs/docs/tenancy/1.x/hooks-hostname.md

 Next Handlers need to be created, they are what preform the actual logic for this hook.
 Because there are so many possibilities, none are included by default.

-To create a handler, you need to create a new class that uses the `Tenancy\Hooks\Hostname\Contracts\HostnameHandler` contract and implements the `handle` function to preform the required logic.
+To create a handler, you need to create a new class that implements the `Tenancy\Hooks\Hostname\Contracts\HostnameHandler` contract and implements the `handle` function to preform the required logic.

 In the following example we try to check if the domains of the tenant are valid.
 If the tenant does not have valid domains, we will send an email to the administrator regarding the domains not being valid.